kanej/kanej-assignment/README.md

 ![view logs](./docs/view_logs.png "view logs")

-This will show the requests that have been made with an api key (currently no more than the url and timestamp, but `method`, `body`, `number of bytes` and more could all be added).
+This will show the authorised requests that have been made with an api key (currently no more than the url and timestamp, but `method`, `body`, `number of bytes` and more could all be added).

 ![request logs](./docs/request_logs.png "request logs")